cloudposse/github-action-atmos-terraform-select-components/README.md

 ### Config

-The action expects the Atmos GitOps configuration file to be present in the repository in `./.github/config/atmos-gitops.yaml`.
+The action expects the atmos gitops configuration file to be present in the repository in `./.github/config/atmos-gitops.yaml`.

-The config supports the following settings:
+The config should have the following structure:

 ```yaml
   atmos-version: 1.45.3